‘Pen Destroyed’ Stratagem

 “Of course we have.
 If they respond at all they simply say they do not speak your language.
 They are too tied to the world.
 Their imaginations shot off in the wrong directions.
 They don’t ask why things are as they are.
 The anytaurs simply ask nature how they can serve.
 The tinkertrees ask how they can rearrange resources rather than reality, all in their desires to make artificial light and measuring devices.
 The cloudfeet simply ask how to become happier, and their answer is to always lie back in the clouds and stare at more clouds.”

 “What are we here for?” she finally asked.
 She knew the intended Chagrinn was an adventurer, but not why a speed runner would take this path.
-Chagrinn waved her closer with a hand and helped her through a bush as tall as a tree.
-On the other side of its leaves they found a tree growing out of the remains of another’s stump.
-All that remained of the stump was its rim; the interior had decayed away and been replaced by a plush cushion of dark moss.
+Chagrinn waved her closer with a hand and helped her through a bush as tall as an oak.
+On the other side of its leaves they found a large stump.
+All that remained was its rim; the interior had decayed away and been replaced by a plush cushion of dark moss.
 A creature rested atop that moss, body curled up by the shape of the stump.
 Bombi assumed it had to be an anytaur.

 “Are you Mink?”
 Chagrinn asked the anytaur.